OnePageCRM/OnePageCRM.github.io/_posts/2014-03-07-creating-our-developer-site.md

 We decided to use [Jekyll](http://jekyllrb.com) to create this site.
 Jekyll is a static site generator that generates a HTML site from a collection of HTML or markdown files.
 It includes a templating engine so you don't have to repeat yourself and because the end result is just HTML, you don't need to setup any databases.

 A great thing about Jekyll is that it's compatible with [Github Pages](http://pages.github.com).
 Github let you host a website on their infrastructure for free.
 It's very simple, all you need to do is create a repository with a particular name, upload your HTML or Jekyll based site to it and a few minutes later your site will appear.
-We use Mercurial internally at OnePageCRM, but I'm a git user at heart so it was nice to be back in my comfort zone!
+We use Mercurial internally at OnePageCRM, but I'm a git fan at heart so it was nice to be back in my comfort zone!

 To make the site look presentable, we've used the [Bootstrap](http://getbootstrap.com) framework.
 This resulted in a site that looks similar to many other developer sites out there.
 We regard this as a good thing - it's clean, simple and as a busy developer we know you wouldn't have time to appreciate our photoshop skills anyway!